PayFabric/APIs/Sections/Wallets.md

 -------------------------------

 * `GET /rest/api/wallet/get/John+Doe+Ltd?tender=CreditCard` will return the credit cards or eChecks for a customer depending on the tender type (_CreditCard_, _ECheck_)

+Credit card and account numbers are returned in a masked format.
+PayFabric never returns credit card or account numbers in plaintext.

 ###### Response
 <pre>